stat545ubc-2021/mda-Kyle-Amaral/README.md

 # Mini-Data Analysis Milestone 1 Description

 #### What is the project?
-##### Milestone 1
-This is a Mini-Data Analysis for STAT 545A, specifically the first Milestone of 3, called Milestone 1.
-The purpose of this project is to;

-### What is the project?
 #### Milestone 1
 This is a Mini-Data Analysis for STAT 545A, specifically the first Milestone of 3, called Milestone 1.
 The purpose of this project is:
 - To continue to get familiar with how to use R and Rstudio
 - To apply functions and tools taught in class to perform our own data manipulation and visualization on preset datasets
 - To practice thinking of research questions that can be answered with the provided data
 - To produce an R markdown file that can be reproduced and that is clear

-#### What files are in the Project Folder/Repository
-Within "mda-Kyle-Amaral" you will find 5 files: README.md, .gitignore, mda-Kyle-Amaral.Rproj, mda-Milestone-1.Rmd, and mda-Milestone-1.md

 #### Milestone 2
 This is a Mini-Data Analysis for STAT 545A, the second Milestone of 3, called Milestone 2.
 The purpose of this project is: